 “You have doubts about yourself no matter how good you get,” Levering said.

-Jackson, now a freshman soccer player at Wake Forest University, was announced the male Gatorade Player of the Year over the summer.
+Jackson, now a freshman soccer player at Wake Forest University, was announced the male Gatorade Player of the Year over the summer and is the first male soccer player at Homewood to receive the award.
 He captained the varsity boys’ soccer team to the state championship win last May.

 However, after his national recognition, he’s now adjusting to the challenges of Division 1 soccer.
 He said while he’s proud of the award, his focus is fully back on personal growth.